Overview

 - Peptic (or stomach) ulcers.

-- Tumors, both malignant and noncancerous.
+- Tumors, both cancerous and noncancerous.

-- Inflammation, including gastritis, duodenitis, and esophagitis.
+- Inflammation, including duodenitis, gastritis, and esophagitis.

 - Heartburn and acid reflux (also known as gastroesophageal reflux disease, or GERD).